Filiprogrammer/AlphabotSZUCar/docs/alphabot_assembly_guide.md

 ![image90](image90.png)

-Screw the wheel to the axle with a DIN 912 M3x14 screw so that the wheel is securely mounted on the axle.
+Screw the wheel to the axle with a wheel nut (stl/vehicle/wheel/rim.62mm.front.nut.stl) and a DIN 912 M3x14 screw so that the wheel is securely mounted on the axle.

 ![image91](image91.png)